arxanas/blog/_i18n/en/_posts/2023-06-17-encoding-ml-style-modules-in-rust.md

 }
 ```

 Now, how do we define a generic version of a “cached” backend which works for _any_ kind of `Backend`?
-A simple generic function like `compute_cached&lt;B: Backend>` doesn’t work, since we want it to store state.
+A simple generic function like `compute_cached<B: Backend>` doesn’t work, since we want it to store state.
 Instead, we declare _another_ type which is parametrized on a `Backend` type:

 ```rust
 struct CachedBackend<B: Backend> {